CO-OPERATIVE START UP

 Assessment methods and criteria

 Written test with questions.
 The questions are intended to test the knowledge, communication skills, technical language and independence of judgment.

-Preparation of a short research, a case study of entrepreneurial start-ups.
+Preparation of a short dissertation, a case study of entrepreneurial start-ups.
 The written paper is aimed to appreciate the ability to apply knowledge and understanding, as well as the communication skills and independent judgment.